banach-space/llvm-tutor/README.md

 pass managers.

 ## New vs Legacy PM When Running Opt
-To demonstrate the difference between the pass managers, lets run **MBAAdd**.
+To demonstrate the difference between the pass managers, let's run **MBAAdd**.
 This is how you will use it with the legacy pass manager:

 ```bash